Generic selectors

 Photo by Icon Sport

-In June 2021, Portsmouth announced that the Fratton Park redevelopment would begin with an expected completion time of four seasons, at a cost of £10m.
+In June 2021, Portsmouth announced that the Fratton Park redevelopment would begin with an expected completion time of four seasons and would cost £10m.

 Over the summer of 2023, seats in the Milton End were ripped out to make way for the renovation, which includes connecting this stand to the adjacent North Stand.